akshell/docs/ref/ak/rest.rst

 Handler Decorators
 ==================

-Handler decorators could be used to decorate :class:`Handler` subclasses, RESTful methods of these subclasses, or plain JavaScript functions used as controllers.
+Handler decorators can decorate :class:`Handler` subclasses, RESTful methods of these subclasses, or plain JavaScript functions used as controllers.

 .. function:: loggingIn(handler)